 Statement on Teaching, Learning and Assessment

 The aim of this module is to provide the student with a critical understanding of the theoretical, conceptual and methodological options available for psychological research design.
 Supported by lectures and supervisors, students create and engage in independent research projects.
 Lectures cover material including time management and principles of presentations.
-Some labs are workshop-based where students are encouraged to work independently to gain knowledge and understanding of programmes such as Excel and Superlab while other workshops are designed to support students with formatting, writing and statistics when they near completion of their work.
+Some labs are workshop-based where students are encouraged to work independently to gain knowledge and understanding of programmes such as Excel while other workshops are designed to support students with formatting, writing and statistics when they near completion of their work.
 Personal development planning sessions (E.g. preparing for post-grad study, writing personal statements ) are also included in this module to develop students' employability awareness and preparation as they near completion of their honours degree.
 Delivery and assessments are designed to align student development with the Abertay Attributes.
 The project process develops students' interpersonal skills to work, negotiate and collaborate with others (including supervisors and participants as well as potential external agencies) and develops both their problem-solving and decision making skills.
 This module has strong research-teaching linkages.
 The process of carrying out an independent piece of research develops students in to confident, motivated, inquisitive and reflective thinkers.
 The learning outcomes of the module are assessed via a written empirical research project (which includes a draft introduction and method assessment) and an oral research presentation based on the completed project.
 Teaching comprises a combination of lectures, support tutorials and workshops.

 Teaching and Learning Work Loads